 How to Get to Cuzco?

-To Cuzco you can reach by plane from Lima and from the main airports, for example from Madrid.
+To Cuzco, you can get by plane from Lima and the main airports, for example, Madrid.

 You can also get there by bus from Lima and other points of the Peruvian geography.

 If you arrive by bus, the taxi to the center costs about 4 soles (in February 2017, it costs that).
 Always ask before you get on so they don’t scam you!

 Where to Sleep in Cusco?